Latika Nath: Career

 Latika Nath began as an academic and has consulted on environmental and wildlife issues for national and international organisations including IUCN, UNDP, UNFPA and ICIMOD.
 Nath has traveled the world to photograph various animal species (tigers, lions, cheetahs, jaguars, snow leopards, clouded leopards, Asian Elephant, the Gangetic Dolphin, the arna or wild water buffalo (Bubalus arnee)) and worked for their conservation.
 She subsequently worked with tribal communities to resolve human-wildlife conflicts.

+She has received multiple awards and honorary titles, including “Tiger Princess of India” by National Geographic.